TOTAL BONUSES:

 What is a Quadpot bet?

 What is a Quadpot?
-This type of bet requires you to wager on horses to place in the third, fourth, fifth and sixth races at a meeting.
+This type of bet requires you to wager at online bookmakers on horses to place in the third, fourth, fifth and sixth races at a meeting.
 Quadpot rules state that you cannot wager on the first and second races with this bet – that would constitute a Tote Placepot bet, instead.

 If the first two races at an event look tricky to call, then a Quadpot bet could be ideal for you.
 It works differently from a conventional Forecast bet and is far simpler than an Alphabet bet.
 Provided you have some knowledge of how to bet on horses, though, you will understand how it works.